jroehl/gsheet.action/README.md

 - GSHEET_CLIENT_EMAIL (email of the service account that has permission to access the spreadsheet)
 - GSHEET_PRIVATE_KEY (private key of the service account that has permission to access the spreadsheet)

+In order to get these credentials you will need to:
+1. Create a project in the Google Developer Console with permissions for Google Sheets API
+2. Create a Service Account for this project
+3. Generate a key for the service account in JSON format and download the file.
+Inside will be the `client_email` and `private_key`

 ### Setup in github action workflow (v2)

 ```yaml